esa-tu-darmstadt/altis_sycl/README.md

 ```

 When targeting FPGAs, you can build for alternative modes:
-- a separate HLS report (takes minutes, and thus, it is recommended before starting a hardware build)
+- Separate HLS report (takes minutes, and thus, it is recommended before starting a hardware build)
-- Intel FPGA emulator (takes also just minutes)
+- Intel FPGA emulator (takes minutes)
 - FPGA bitstream (takes between 4h - 24h for Stratix 10)

 The FPGA targets have the following structure: